aboutcode-org/aboutcode/aboutcode-data/README.rst

 -  An attribute names without a value is not needed.
 Only names with values are needed, and attributes without values can be omitted: each tool may do what it wants for these cases.
-For instance it may handy to provide all attributes even if not defined in an API payload.
-But when serializing data as YAML meant for human editing, including all empty values may not help with reading and processing the YAML text.
+For instance it may be handy to provide all attributes even if not defined in an API payload.
+But when serializing data as YAML, meant for human editing, including all empty values may not help with reading and processing the YAML text.
    An undefined attribute without a set value should be assigned with the null JSON value: this has the same meaning as if the attribute